🏁 Get Started with the Notecard and Cellular IoT on June 8th !

 Connect a USB-C cable from the SparkFun MicroMod Cellular Function Board to your computer's USB port.

-If you're using a Wi-Fi Notecard you have one additional step: complete our guide to connecting to a Wi-Fi Access Point, as you'll need a network connection to complete the rest of this tutorial.
+If you're using the Notecard WiFi you have one additional step: complete our guide to connecting to a Wi-Fi Access Point, as you'll need a network connection to complete the rest of this tutorial.

 Connect to the Notecard

-In the in-browser terminal, click the USB Notecard button.
-A browser prompt will appear asking for permission to connect to a USB Serial device:
+Within the In-Browser Terminal, click the USB Notecard button.
+A browser prompt will appear asking for permission to connect to a USB serial device:

-• On Windows, the option will show up as USB Serial Device (COMx).
+On Windows, the option will show up as

-• On Linux the option will show up as Notecard (ttyACM0).
+On Linux the option will show up as

 Having trouble connecting?